 Some Cocker Spaniels have genetically bad teeth that they will lose at a young age if the teeth are not brushed daily and professionally cleaned at least annually.
 There are cleaners that can be squirted in their mouth or added to the water to prevent the plaque and tartar from forming on the teeth; however, their teeth still need to be brushed at least several times each week.

 Sticking with a diet that is wheat free will help a great deal in reducing the number of yeast infections in the ears.
 High quality kibble rarely has wheat.
 Try searching the Internet using the keywords “grading dog food” to find numerous websites that offer a formula to grade kibble.
-Some sites have a listing of various popular brands of dog food to make it easy to compare quality.
-We have found another site called The Dog Food Project that debunks the formula used to grade kibble and offers practical advice and articles on dog food and nutrition that you may find helpful: http://www.dogfoodproject.com/index.php?page=main
+Some sites list popular brands of dog food to make it easy to compare quality.
+We found another site called The Dog Food Project that debunks the formula used to grade kibble and offers practical advice and articles on dog food and nutrition that you may find helpful.

 Not only is what you feed important but the quantity is just as important.
 Even if a Cocker Spaniel is fed highly nutritional feed, he/she can still become over weight quickly when the quantity being fed is too high.
 On average, a Cocker Spaniel may need approximately ½ cup of food in the morning and in the evening.
 This will depend on his activity level, his age, his size and his own metabolism.
 If he has a high metabolism he may eat more and still maintain a good weight.
 It is better to error on the side of caution when feeding from the start.
 It will be easier to put a bit of weight on your Cocker Spaniel later on if he’s too thin.
 If you over feed him, it is difficult to get the weight off, just like it is with humans!